gianlucalebani/dankmemes2020/README.md

 ## Dependencies

+To run the evaluation script you need:

+- **Python 3.6+**

-The `requirements.txt` lists the Python libraries needed to run the evaluation script.
+- The  lists the libraries in `requirements.txt`.
 To install them, please run:

 ```
 pip install -r requirements.txt